vivianel/pygdatax/README.md

 # PYGDATAX
-Python libray for Small Angle Neutron (SANS) and X-ray (SAXS) data treatment and visualization.
+Python libray for Small Angle Neutron (SANS) and X-ray (SAXS) scattering data treatment and visualization.
 This package can be used for the following instruments :
  - Xeuss 2.0 SAXS instrument
  - SANS_LLB instrument installed at the Paul Scherrer Institut (PSI)